cjdbarlow/Part-One/electrical_safety.md

 > Understand the concepts of patient safety as it applies to monitoring involving electrical devices

 ##Electrical Principles
-* **Charge** is the property of a subatomic particle which causes it to experience a force when close to other charged particules
+* **Charge** is the property of a subatomic particle which causes it to experience a force when close to other charged particles
 Charge is measured in coulombs (C).

 * **Current** is the flow of electrons through a conductor